digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/data-sources/oracledb.md

 # Oracle DB

-ToolJet can connect to Oracle databases to read and write data.
+JumpStart can connect to Oracle databases to read and write data.

 ## Connection

-To establish a connection with the Oracle DB data source, click on the `+Add new` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the Oracle DB data source, click on the `+Add new` button located on the query panel or navigate to the [Data Sources](https://docs.jumpstart.com/docs/data-sources/overview) page from the JumpStart dashboard.

 A Oracle DB can be connected with the following credentails:
 - **Host**